Lwhieldon/OnlineRetailCustomerSegmentation/README.md

 ## Outcomes and Conclusions of this Study

 After we fit our clustering algorithms to our engineered datasets, we can lower the dimensionality of the data onto a 2D plane to get a better understanding of our customer clusters.
 <br>
 <br>
-By applying dimensionality reduction techniques using PCA (note we use PCA <b>AFTER</b> the data is fit to the model so that it does not affect the model's interpretation of the data), we observe that most customers are clustered together, with some trailing noise to the right of the visual:
+By applying dimensionality reduction techniques using PCA (note we use PCA <b>AFTER</b> the data is fit to the model so that it does not affect the model's interpretation of the data), we observe that most customers are clustered together, with some trailing noise to the right of the visual.
+This could possibly be interpreted as two separate perpendicular clusters but in this analysis we will infer that it is one single cluster (for future analysis, we might want to look at other clustering algorithms that can detect perpedicular clusters):
 <ul>
-<li> We observe that <b>KMeans</b> broke a single cluster into 3 distinct regions (splitting the cluster into 3 equal-ish regions);</li>
+<li> We observe that <b>KMeans</b> broke a single cluster into 3 distinct regions, splitting the primary cluster into 3 equal parts;</li>
 <li><b>DBScan</b> understood that most customers belong to a single cluster;</li>
 <li><b>Spectral Clustering</b> identified that most customers belong to a single segment but still broke off the primary cluster into 2 larger groups to the right of the visual.
 I consider this the 'happy medium' between Kmeans & DBScan where there is still some presence of smaller clusters but not as much as KMeans. </li>
 </ul>

 Here are the outcomes of each clustering algorithm shown in the visuals below:

 <div class="row">